imawhale/blog/in/intermodal.md

 How did we get here?
 --------------------

 I think we stopped curating our own libraries due to three factors: ease of use, features, and incentives.
-These factors have pushed people away from decentralized content networks, like BiTorrrent and store-bought CDs, and towards centralized apps, like Spotify and Netflix.
+These factors have pushed people away from decentralized content networks, like BitTorrent and store-bought CDs, and towards centralized apps, like Spotify and Netflix.

 ### Ease of Use